Geotab/sdk/src/software/guides/geotab-data-connector.md

 ---

 ## Overview
-This guide describes the general flow for ETL users to consume [Geotab Data Connector](https://docs.google.com/document/d/1-Id2ReZcR8c-qudzY-dw8AzGTlMEzwO_mScg45vplDU/edit?usp=sharing).
+This guide describes the general flow for ETL users to consume [Geotab Data Connector](https://docs.google.com/document/d/1PEY6L5i3UlVV-5S9FaAV0MHnReCl9vgLxs_mLs26yVo/edit?usp=sharing).
 OData Connector implemented OData protocol V4, or you may consider it just as a RESTful service.

 ## Endpoint
-Before making your first call, it is strongly recommended to skip the **general entry** and make the call directly to **OData Connector**.
+Before making your first call, it is strongly recommended to skip the [general entry](#general-entry) and make the call directly to [OData Connector](#odata-connector).
 If you are not sure what the URL to call is, please contact the support team.

 ### General Entry
 Feel free to skip this section if you plan to make calls directly to OData Connector.
 If you have to make a call to the general entry (https://data-connector.geotab.com), make sure you are ready to handle the 302 response and make another call to the returned URL.